In this article:

 Files

-Every matter in LawVu has a dedicated 'Files' tab which contains the files loaded against the matter.
+Every matter in LawVu has a dedicated 'Files' tab, which contains the files loaded against the matter.

-Learn more about files here.
+Learn more about file management here.

-Members and Security tab
+Members tab

 The 'Members' area lists everyone currently working on the matter and shows their relevant role within that matter.